Florida’s Top Cities for Solar Energy

 Orlando

-Orlando comes in at 32 on the national list of top solar cities.
-The cost of purchasing solar panels in Orlando, and in Florida in general, is lower than the national average.
+Orlando comes in at No. 32 on the national list of top solar cities.
+The cost of purchasing solar panels in Orlando — and in Florida in general — is lower than the national average.

-For instance, while some cities see price tags closer to $35,000, Orlando residents and business owners are looking at an average cost of between $10,000 and $13,000.
-This initial cost difference, plus local rebates and incentives, makes going solar in Florida a very attractive option.
+For example, some cities see price tags close to $35,000, but Orlando residents and business owners see an average of $10,000 to $13,000.
+This initial cost difference, plus local rebates and incentives, makes going solar in Florida an attractive option.

 Miami

-Purchasing solar panels in Miami is slightly more than in Orlando, but it’s still much less than the rest of the country.
-Moreover, Miami comes in at 53 on the national list of best solar cities.
+Purchasing solar panels in Miami is slightly more expensive than doing so in Orlando.
+Regardless, it’s much less costly than in the rest of the country.
+Miami ranks No. 53 on the national list of best solar cities.

-Initial investment is between $12,000 and $15,000, but many incentive programs may offset that cost even further.
-Then, Florida’s sales tax exemption and other local, state, and federal incentives make going solar in Miami a long-term cost-saving solution.
+Initial investment is between $12,000 and $15,000, but many incentive programs may further offset that cost.
+Then, Florida’s sales tax exemption and local, state and federal incentives make going solar in Miami a long-term cost-saving solution.

 [Related: Five Florida Renewable Energy Organizations to Check Out]